Lurk/filters/readme.md

 await fetch(`https://apihost.com/books/?filter=${toQueryString(filter)}`)
 ```

-And let`s say on the backend I have ExpressJS and MongoDB
+And let`s say on the backend we have ExpressJS and MongoDB
 ```TS
 //assuming import {api, db} from './server';
 import {Filters, parse, toMongoQuery} from "@barhamon/filter";